RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 5. BitCurator will then image the disk
 6. Update the item's transfer status in the Digital Media Log (See [Recording Transfers in Digital Media Log](#recording-transfers-in-digital-media-log) for further instruction).

-If you receive an error message from BitCurator when attempting to complete any of the steps above consult [Imaging Script Errors](troubleshooting#imaging-script-errors) on the troubleshooting page.
+If you receive an error message from BitCurator when attempting to complete any of the steps above consult [Troubleshoot CDs and DVDs](troubleshooting#cds-and-dvds).

 ### Audio CDs